Sammy Root

 Samuel Lewis Root (born 10 May 2001) is an English television personality.
 After winning on the tenth series of Love Island in 2023, he became a regular cast member on the ITVBe reality series The Only Way Is Essex the following year.
-In 2025, he is set to appear on the second series of Love Island: All Stars.
+In 2025, he appeared on the second series of Love Island: All Stars.

 Life and career

 Samuel Lewis Root was born on in Dartford, Kent.
 Prior to appearing on television, he worked as a project manager.
 In 2023, he became a contestant on the tenth series of the ITV2 reality dating show Love Island.
 He entered the villa as a "bombshell" on Day 4, and during the series was coupled up with Jess Harding, Mal Nicol and Amber Wise respectively.
 He ultimately reunited with the former, and Root and Harding went on to win the series with 34.57% of the final vote, beating Whitney Adebayo and Lochan Nowacki.
 The pair entered a relationship, however they split two months later.
 In 2024, Root joined the cast of The Only Way Is Essex for its thirty-third series and has appeared regularly since.
 In January 2025, it was announced that Root would return to Love Island to appear as a contestant on the second series of Love Island: All Stars.